 - 1 tsp. garlic salt

-- 4 to 6 heirloom tomatoes (different sizes), sliced
+- 4 to 6 heirloom tomatoes (different sizes, sliced ¼ inch thick)

-- fresh mint leaves and oregano for decorating
+- fresh mint leaves and basil for decorating (optional)

 - 1 tsp. dried parsley